b3nzuk3/gitApp/README.md

 #### This site is a web app, Mar-15-2022
 #### By b3nzuk3
 ## Description
-These is web app allows its user to interact with and the same time share quotes to everyday users.
+This app allows the user to view his profile and repositories when prompted to search
 ## Setup/Installation Requirements
-Once you access the Webpage, there's a brief description about what quotAble is.
-Once the user reads the title description he/she can kick start and peruse through the pages content.
+Once you access the Webpage, you click on the github link on the right of the navbar and you will be able to access the App.
 ## Other Projects
 1. Project alpha:
 https://github.com/b3nzuk3/project-alpha